 - Increase youth development funding and recreational opportunities for our seniors

-- Make sure all park updates are appropriate to the needs of neighborhoods, with the proper fields, buildings and amenities to ensure best use
+- Make sure park updates are appropriate to the needs of neighborhoods, with the proper fields, buildings and amenities to ensure best use

-- Stop public/private MPRB contracts don’t serve the public’s best interest
+- Promote public/private MPRB contracts that serve the public’s best interest

 - Work with Park Board and partners to address high costs of child care in park facilities

-- More comprehensive multi-lingual information boards at neighborhood parks that better communicate upcoming events and services being offered in our parks
+- Comprehensive multi-lingual information boards at neighborhood parks that better communicate upcoming events and services being offered

 - Wild ecosystem planting in appropriate spaces that encourages monarch, bee and other insect pollinators